java.lang.Object | |

 Get the fastest interval of this request, in milliseconds.

-long getInterval()
+and getInterval()

 Get the desired interval of this request, in milliseconds.